Azure-Samples/azure-batch-samples/Python/Storage/README.rst

 ::

-  blobxfer.py mystorageacct container0 myblobs --remoteresouorce . --download --rsaprivatekey myprivatekey.pem
+  blobxfer mystorageacct container0 myblobs --remoteresouorce . --download --rsaprivatekey myprivatekey.pem

 The above example commandline would download and decrypt all blobs in the container ``container0`` using an RSA private key named ``myprivatekey.pem``.